Optimal Transport for Structure Learning Under Missing Data: Experiment Details

 We apply the default structure learning setting of DAGMA to OTM and the imputation baselines: log \textsf{MSE} for the non-linear score function, number of iterations $T = 4$, initial central path coefficient $\mu = 1$, decay factor $\alpha = 0.1$, log-det parameter $s = \{1, 0.9, 0.8, 0.7\}$.
 DAGMA implements an adaptive gradient method using the ADAM optimizer with learning rate of $2 \times 10^{-4}$ and $(\gamma_1, \gamma_2) = (0.99, 0.999)$, where $\gamma_2$ is the coefficient for $l_1$ regularizer included to promote sparsity.

 \paragraph{OTM.} As for OTM implementation, we note that OTM can be applied to various data types.
 As our experiments mostly deal with continuous variables, we model the imputation network $\textsf{NN}(\cdot)$ with a local Gaussian distribution and design two multi-layer perceptrons (with ReLU activation) that output the means and diagonal covariance matrices given the missing data, where the missing entries are pre-imputed with zeros.
 The hidden units are equal to the number of nodes in the graph.
 For real-world datasets only, we add an extra Tanh+ReLU activation as the final layer since the input values are between $0$ and $1$.
 The imputation network is integrated into DAGMA, and all parameters are optimized for $8 \times 10^{3}$ iterations.
-The optimal values of $\lambda$ are found to be $0.01$ for simulations and $1.5$ for real-world datasets.
-For the divergence measure $D$, we use \textsf{MMD} in our experiments.
+The optimal values of $\lambda$ are found to be $0.01$ for MLP models (the correctly specified setting) and $1.5$ for the other models (mis-specified settings).
+For the divergence measure $D$, we use \textsf{MMD} with RBF kernel in our experiments.

 The squared MMD between two set of samples $\mU = \{\mU^{j}\}^{n}_{j=1}$ and $\mV = \{\mV^{j}\}^{n}_{j=1}$, where $\mU^{j}, \mV^{j} \in \mathbb{R}^d$ is computed as

 where $\kappa$ is the characteristic positive-definite kernel.